 The correct geologic term for the Bryce valley is amphitheater, not canyon, even though the official park name implies the latter.
 By definition, a canyon is a steep gorge created by river erosion.
 At Bryce the erosion is caused by wind and ice, not flowing water.

 To those Southwestern travelers who have only dedicated one day to explore this intriguing national park, a hike into the bottom of the amphitheater would be top of the list of the day's activities.
 The descent is a moderately strenuous hiking activity, where hikers negotiate several hundred feet of carefully built switchbacks, saving the climb back up for last.
 Once you arrive on the valley floor, you can easily follow several winding trails through the towering rock formations.
 Along with a walk through the Queens Garden, Navajo, and Wall St. trails, chances are you will leave the park with an extraordinary outdoor experience.

 For the best in easy walking, hikers can simply follow the Rim trail, which begins at Bryce Point and follows the edge of the cliffs for several miles until you arrive at Sunrise Point.
 During this short jaunt, you will pass by Inspiration Point and Sunset Point.
 Elevation changes will be minimal and the views will be fabulous, not much different from what you are used to seeing on postcards and nature calendars.

 Ride the Shuttle

 No trip to this Utah national park would be complete without a quick swing through the visitor center.
-Of special interest is an introductory 22 minute film about the park, wildlife exhibits and some highly creative displays of nature photography.
-And finally, there are the friendly and well-informed staff of park rangers, who are more than happy to answer any questions you might have.
+Of special interest is an introductory 22-minute film about the park, wildlife exhibits, and some highly creative displays of nature photography.
+And finally, there is the friendly and well-informed staff of park rangers, who are more than happy to answer any questions you might have.